maths/moodle-qtype_stack/doc/en/Developer/Unit_tests.md

     define('QTYPE_STACK_TEST_CONFIG_CASDEBUGGING',    '0');

-You should probably copy the settings from Admin -> Plugins -> Question types -> STACK. however, you can use the flexibilty to have different configurations of STACK for testing in order to test a new release of Maxima, for example.
+You should probably copy the settings from Admin -> Plugins -> Question types -> STACK. however, you can use the flexibility to have different configurations of STACK for testing in order to test a new release of Maxima, for example.

 You also need to edit the line in phpunit.xml that says